Skip to main content

 void tdl_button_event_register(TDL_BUTTON_HANDLE handle, TDL_BUTTON_TOUCH_EVENT_E event, TDL_BUTTON_EVENT_CB cb);

-This interface is used to read the current status of the button.
+Read the current state of the button.

 /**